 Wendy assured us that she wholeheartedly agreed with the points we made and promised that she would raise these in her role as Spokesperson for Work and Pensions.

 All too often, the voices of young women go unheard.
 But Young Women’s Trust is determined to change that.
 We give MPs the opportunity to hear directly from young women.
 When MPs understand the barriers young women face, they become even more determined to remove them.
 Alongside young women, like Amy, we will continue to meet with MPs and fight for change.Jess, Policy and Campaigns Manager, Young Women’s Trust

-You can support young women on low or no pay by signing our petition that asks the government to bring back the £20 Universal Credit uplift.
+You can support young women on low or no pay by making a donation to Young Women’s Trust.